 We're here to help you and your child navigate the admissions process from start to finish.

 The VARK system was developed by Neil Fleming, a teacher and education specialist, during his time at Lincoln University.
-Broadly speaking, it splits learning preferences into four categories: Visual; Aural; Reading/Writing; and Kinaesthetic.
+It splits learning preferences into four categories: Visual; Aural; Reading/Writing; and Kinaesthetic.

 Here is an overview of the four main styles of learning, as per the VARK model: